 Perform one of the following:

 Click + Environment to create an environment in your workspace.

 Expand the + dropdown and select Shared Environment to create an environment for all workspaces in the shared space.

 In the Add dialog box, provide a name and description.

 - Select other options to make your environment unique, such as environment tags, type, and stage type.
 Click Add.

 Tip: Instruct testers to select the environment in which the defect was detected, in the Detected in environments field.
-For details, see Specify environments for your defect.
+For details, see Additional defect details.